ac524/anthonyteaches/guides/Cloudflare-Workers-Setup.md

 ## Generate and Configure wrangler.toml

 Create a `wrangler.toml` file with the `wrangler init` command.
-Update `my-workers-app-name` to match the project you are deploying.
+Update `my-workers-app-name` to something that makes sense project you are deploying.
 ```
 wrangler init --site my-workers-app-name
 ```